MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Transaction authorization can use per-input signature maps or a compact aggregate signature across selected input keys.
 Ordinary signatures in a transaction are checked together through an Edwards25519 batch-verification equation.
 These mechanisms reduce authorization overhead inside one transaction, while snapshot batching amortizes consensus overhead across many transactions.

 Input, deposit, mint, and ghost-key locks prevent conflicting candidates from advancing concurrently.
-Raw validated transactions may be durably stored before finality, but new spendable UTXOs and the transaction-to-snapshot finalization record are created only when the snapshot is committed.
+During the announcement phase the node validates each transaction against ledger state, acquires its input/deposit/mint/ghost-key locks in a separate durable write, and stores the raw transaction body.
+These locks survive a crash; if the proposal is abandoned the locks are released only when the transactions are requeued or the inputs are consumed by a competing finalized transaction.
+New spendable UTXOs and the transaction-to-snapshot finalization record are created only when the snapshot is committed.

 ```mermaid
 flowchart TD